datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 ### Additional Resources

-* [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear), blog post by Jonas Kristoffer Lindeløv
+* [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear), blog post by Jonas Kristoffer Lindelov

 ### Slides and Video